Improve Your English Listening Skills: 26 Tips for Success

-If you have trouble understanding every spoken English word during your classes, record them.
-Later you can listen to class again and hear any of the words you might have missed the first time.
+If you have trouble understanding every spoken English word during your classes, record the lessons.
+Later, you can listen to the class again and hear any of the words you might have missed the first time.
 These recordings will also help you become familiar with the sound of your teacher and classmates while they speak.

-You should listen for the tone and intonation (sound of voice, high or low) of their words.
+You should listen for the tone and intonation (the rise and fall of a voice’s tone) of their words.
 This will help you pronounce difficult words more clearly and easily.
-Eventually you will find it easier to understand everything that is being said during classes.
+Eventually, you’ll find it easier to understand everything that’s being said during classes.

 Have a list of words to listen for in class.

 Using a recording, write a list of the words you hear most often in class.
 Then, bring this list with you to class and listen for those words.
-Whenever you hear a word on your list, write a checkmark, dot or X next to the word.
+Whenever you hear a word on your list, place a check next to it.
 Which words do you hear the most often?